The Armour of God

 "Stand therefore, having your loins girt about with truth, and having on the breastplate of righteousness; And your feet shod with the preparation of the gospel of peace; Above all, taking the shield of faith, wherewith you shall be able to quench all the fiery darts of the wicked.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God: Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints."

-We need more than just people skills to get through life because we come into conflict with beings that are a lot nastier than what people can sometimes be, and they are much more clever and vastly more powerful.
-We are continually being stalked by evil, spiritual forces that are bent on destroying human souls.
+We need more than just people skills to get through life because we come into conflict with beings that are a lot nastier than people sometimes are, and they are much more clever and vastly more powerful.
+We are continually being stalked by evil spiritual forces that are bent on destroying human souls.
 But God has not left us to cope on our own with these seducers and brutes.
 He is infinitely smarter and infinitely more powerful than all the forces of darkness.
 He offers us protection through receiving Yeshua as our Saviour and provides impenetrable armour and mighty weapons that Yeshua paid for to go on the offensive against the devil and his hordes.

 Some Christians say that they put their armour on every day.
 Why don't they leave it on all the time?
 We need to be on guard all the time.
 Do they think that the devil doesn't try to attack them when they are asleep or before they have used the bathroom when they wake up in the morning?
 We need to put the armour on and leave it on.
 It needs to become inseparable from our personality.